 Shrubs are able to provide these benefits to various animal species through different means (Bertness et al. 1997, Bortolus et al. 2002).
 Environments that display extreme conditions are excellent areas to display these types of positive interactions between shrubs and animal species (Bortolus et al. 2002, Hughes 2012, Filazzola et al. 2018).
 The resources, such as shelter and food, have a critical influence on the survival of a species and could impact the presence of the species and its total population (Hughes 2012, Rey et al. 2018).
 Shrubs act as keystone species in these types of arid environments allowing for facilitation with other shrub species (Filazzola & Lortie, 2014, Lortie et al. 2018).
 These types of positive interactions can be seen either having a direct interaction on animal species or by having an indirect interaction (Grinath et al. 2012, Lortie et al. 2016, Lortie et al. 2018).
 Not many indirect interactions, such as providing a microclimate, have been focused on, though they are considered to be very important for these types of beneficial interactions (Hughes 2012).
 Looking at the different ways in which shrubs are associated with this type of positive interaction could provide information necessary for proper restoration of these areas (Suding et al. 2004).
-Since facilitation can be seen through both direct and indirect effects between shrubs and animals, then is it possible that there could be a connection to shrub density and this type of interaction?
+Since facilitation can be seen through both direct and indirect effects between shrubs and animals, then is it possible that there could be a connection to shrub density and this type of interaction? revise

 Shrub population densities could have a large impact on the interactions experienced by various different species both plant and animal (Springer et al. 2003, Tietje et al. 2008).
 Density is defined as the total number of individuals in a given area, or per unit area (Lyon 1968).
 From this we can define shrub density to be the total number of individual shrubs per unit area (Lyon 1968).
 Since these shrubs show interactions with other plants and animals (Hughes 2012), it is possible that the total density of these shrubs has an effect on the population densities of other species in the area.
 Some studies have shown that some species prefer shrub cover as opposed to open areas as they provide better microhabitats and movement trails (Stapp and Van Horne 1997).
 With this in mind, could the total shrub density, be seen as favorable for species?
-Shrubs consist of a microclimate underneath their canopy cover, this cover proves to be favorable to many species, both plant and animal, which usually results in a larger animal density being noted (Hanley 1978, Koyama et al. 2015).
+Cut out these Qs – sounds rhetorical and instead state research gap directly..Shrubs consist of a microclimate underneath their canopy cover, this cover proves to be favorable to many species, both plant and animal, which usually results in a larger animal density being noted (Hanley 1978, Koyama et al. 2015).
 In areas that are considered arid or semi-arid, shrubs that are found at low densities areas have a trend of increasing in overall density, which is especially seen after the cessation of disturbances (Musick et al. 1998).
 Animal density could be seen to alter as the shrub density fluctuates (Skarpe 1990).
 Populations of herbivores could potentially fluctuate with changes to woody shrub abundance, thus suggesting that there may be some connection between the two densities (Skarpe 1990).

+OK – so I think intro could be tidied up a lot and reorganized.

+Para 1 – positive interactions are…

+Para 2 – positive interactions can be mutualistic with animals and also include indirect –put all together.

+Then you need Para 3 – density dependence in ecology is… it is important because.. and we need to study plant-animal density interactions bc… etc..